Semiotext(e): History

 As the group dispersed over time, issues appeared less frequently.
 In 1980, Lotringer began to assemble the Foreign Agents series, a group of "little black books", often culled from longer texts, to polemically debut the work of French theorists to US readers.
 He was aided in this by Jim Fleming, whose collective press Autonomedia would be Semiotext(e)'s distributor for the next twenty-one years.
 Jean Baudrillard’s Simulations was the first of these books to appear, followed by titles by Gilles Deleuze, Felix Guattari, Paul Virilio, Jean-François Lyotard and Michel Foucault, among others.
 Spin magazine cited the little black books as "Objects of Desire" in a 19XX design feature.

-In 1990, Chris Kraus proposed a new series of fiction books by American writers, which would become the "Native Agents" imprint.
+In 1990, Chris Kraus proposed a new series of fiction books by American writers, which would become the Native Agents imprint.
 Kraus worked at the St. Marks Poetry Project and saw an overlap between the theories of subjectivity advanced in the Foreign Agents books and the radical subjectivity practiced by female first-person fiction writers.
 Designed to promote an anti-memoiristic "public I", the series published Kathy Acker, Barbara Barg, Cookie Mueller, Eileen Myles, David Rattray, Ann Rower, Lynne Tillman and many others.

 A third series, Active Agents, began in 1993 with the publication of Still Black Still Strong by Dhoruba Bin Wahad, Assata Shakur and Mumia Abu-Jamal, with the goal of presenting explicitly political, topical material.
 It has also published texts by Kate Zambreno, Bruce Hainley, and Eileen Myles.

-In 2001 Semiotext(e) changed its base of operations from New York to Los Angeles, ceasing its involvement with Autonomedia in order to begin an ongoing distribution arrangement with MIT Press.
+In 2001 Semiotext(e) changed its base of operations from New York City to Los Angeles, ceasing its involvement with Autonomedia to begin an ongoing distribution arrangement with MIT Press.
 Hedi El Kholti, the Moroccan-born artist and writer who co-founded the now-defunct Dilettante Press, became Semiotext(e)’s art director.
 As the decade progressed, El Kholti saw a need to re-imagine the Semiotext(e) project beyond the small-format books of the series.
-Earlier titles would be republished as large format books within the new "History of the Present" imprint.
+Earlier titles would be republished as large-format books within the new History of the Present imprint.

 In 2004, El Kholti became managing editor of the press.
-He, Kraus and Lotringer became joint, list-wide co-editors.
+He, Kraus and Lotringer then became joint, list-wide co-editors.
 Semiotext(e)'s new goal was to advance its original conflation of literature and theory, and to expand the anti-bourgeois queer theory presented in early issues of the Semiotext(e) journal.